Since U Been Gone: Live performances

 Clarkson performed "Since U Been Gone" at the 2005 MTV Video Music Awards.
 Her performance garnered positive reviews from critics, who considered it one of the highlights in the event.
 Performing barefoot, Clarkson sang the song as rain cascaded onto the audience.
-Clarkson told People that one of her favourite moments on television was performing "Since U Been Gone" at the MTV Video Music Awards, saying "I hate being all dressed up, so the fact that I was soaking wet with mascara smeared all over my face was definitely the highlight of my evening!"
+Clarkson told People that one of her favorite moments on television was performing "Since U Been Gone" at the MTV Video Music Awards, saying "I hate being all dressed up, so the fact that I was soaking wet with mascara smeared all over my face was definitely the highlight of my evening!"
 Becky Bain of Idolator thought that the performance was Clarkson's most memorable live performances while Kelefa Sanneh of The New York Times thought Clarkson's performance was very solid despite the feeling that she sounded better dry than drenched.
 Clarkson performed the song on Saturday Night Live in 2005, along with the 2006 BRIT Awards which took place in Earls Court, London.

-"Since U Been Gone" has been performed by Clarkson in all of her tours since the Breakaway Tour.
+"Since U Been Gone" has been performed by Clarkson in all of her tours and residencies since the Breakaway Tour.
 It was included in the setlist of her My December Tour as an encore.
 While performing at Mohegan Sun Arena, Uncasville, Connecticut, Clarkson performed "Since U Been Gone" and let the audience sing the song's chorus.
 Clarkson's performance of the song at the Beacon Theatre, New York City stirred crowd into a frenzy, causing the show to be closed abruptly.
 During her All I Ever Wanted Tour, Clarkson performed the song at the Hammerstein Ballroom, where Caryn Ganz of Rolling Stone remarked that "the room turned into an electric sea of flailing arms and pogo-ing heads."
 In 2011, Clarkson performed "Since U Been Gone" as well as "Mr. Know It All" on The Ellen DeGeneres Show while promoting her fifth album, Stronger.
 At the VH1 Divas Celebrates Soul television special, Clarkson performed a medley of "You Keep Me Hangin' On", "Spotlight", "Real Love", and "Since U Been Gone" with Mary J. Blige and Jennifer Hudson.
 The song was also performed by Clarkson during her 2012 Stronger Tour.
 While touring at the Times Union Center, Albany, New York, Clarkson performed the song with a musical arrangement.
 Grey Haymes of Times Union remarked that the song was "re-made and re-modeled with a throbbing, fuzzed-out bassline and an irresistible techno pulse as the foundation for her hook-filled pop song."
 He also added that it was one of the several surprises from the concert.